GOVMT-MITA/dp3t-app-android-ch/README.md

 ## Further Documentation
 The full set of documents for DP3T is at https://github.com/DP-3T/documents.
 Please refer to the technical documents and whitepapers for a description of the implementation.

-A description of the usage of the Google Exposure Notifcation API can be found [here](https://github.com/DP-3T/dp3t-sdk-android/blob/master/EXPOSURE_NOTIFICATION_API_USAGE.md).
+A description of the usage of the Google Exposure Notification API can be found [here](https://github.com/DP-3T/dp3t-sdk-android/blob/master/EXPOSURE_NOTIFICATION_API_USAGE.md).

 ## Installation and Building